How to Become a Pilot in India After 12th? - Complete Guide

 Scanned signature on white paper

-Use black or blue pen
+Use a black or blue pen

-DGCA Class 2 and Class 1 Medical before starting.
+DGCA Class 2 and Class 1 Medical Before Starting

 Even before you start your ground training or flying lessons, get your medicals done.
 India has one of the strictest medical restrictions for pilots in the world.
 You may get declared temporarily or permanently unfit.
-Many times the temporary conditions cannot be mitigated.
-There is no solution if you get declared permanently unfit but you can challenge the decision of the doctor.
+Many times, the temporary conditions cannot be mitigated.
+There is no solution if you get declared permanently unfit, but you can challenge the decision of the doctor.

 Class 2 Medical Test: This is the first medical test you have to get done from a qualified aviation doctor approved by DGCA.
 The list of approved doctors for Class 2 medical is available on DGCA's website.
 You can directly call the doctor on the mentioned numbers and get an appointment.

-Canada is an option for pilots who fail medical test in India.
+Canada is an option for pilots who fail the medical test in India.
 Transport Canada has one of the most lenient medical restrictions in the world.

 Computer Number

-Tip: Do not signup for agents boasting that they have connections with DGCA and can get your computer number approved.
+Tip: Do not sign up for agents boasting that they have connections with DGCA and can get your computer number approved.
 We advise you to apply for the computer number on your own.

 Ground School:

-In India ground school is an optional but recommended step.
-With a ground school you save time in preparation and make friends along the way to help you with your journey of becoming a pilot.
+In India, ground school is an optional but recommended step.
+With a ground school, you save time in preparation and make friends along the way to help you with your journey of becoming a pilot.
 You also get guidance in your pilot journey through your ground school and do not have to keep deviating.
 You can take courses from PilotSphere's online ground classes.

 Before choosing a ground class, make sure to take a demo lecture.
 Every student has a different way of learning.
 Some students are not able to understand a specific instructor while some are able to.